saymrwulf/stable-baselines3/notes.md

-2024-04-21T17:57:00 - Implementing approach from a new paper read last night (stable-baselines3) 2024-04-21T06:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2024-04-21T19:35:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3)
+2024-04-21T17:57:00 - Implementing approach from a new paper read last night (stable-baselines3) 2024-04-21T06:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2024-04-21T19:35:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (stable-baselines3) 2024-04-21T19:58:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)